brettz9/webappfind/executable-builder/README.md

 One may customize how a new tab or window is created, over-ride preferences, or default the web app display of the opened file in full screen mode.
-Advanced users can include additional batch commands or Firefox command line parameters or pass a custom hard-coded string to the web app so that it may tweak its behavior accordingly.
+Advanced users can include additional batch commands or browser command line parameters or pass a custom hard-coded string to the web app so that it may tweak its behavior accordingly.
 -->
 <!--